techidaily/site-win11/source/_posts/a-slumberful-cycle-for-your-pcs-life.md

  If you would rather not go through lengthy procedures, you can create and use a desktop shortcut to put your computer into sleep mode.

- For this to work, you’ll need to[disable hibernation mode on your Windows computer](https://www.makeuseof.com/windows-11-hibernate-enable-disable/) .
+ For this to work, you’ll need to [disable hibernation mode on your Windows computer](https://www.makeuseof.com/windows-11-hibernate-enable-disable/) .
 Once you’ve done that, use the following steps to create a desktop shortcut to put your computer to sleep.

 1. Right-click on an empty spot on your desktop and select**New > Shortcut** .
 2. In the Create Shortcut window, type the following command in the text field and hit**Next** .